Online GCSE Photography Course – Support and Revision

 Revision and Resources with Sharp Shots GCSE Photography

-Photography is increasingly popular as a GCSE choice.
+Photography for GCSE is increasingly popular choice.
 It encourages the exploration of photography as an artistic medium.
 It combines well with more traditional subjects such as the sciences, providing a hands on outlet for creativity.
-Photography is a great way for creative minds to visually communicate ideas and can be a useful addition to a student’s portfolio of qualifications helping to secure admission to Art College or University
+An online photography GCSE course is a great way for creative minds to visually communicate ideas and can be a useful addition to a student’s portfolio of qualifications helping to secure admission to Art College or University

 Students will develop and explore creative and imaginative ideas and develop their practical and technical skills using cameras and editing software to communicate and express ideas, feelings and meanings in digital photography.